beck410/beck410.github.io/_posts/2014-11-29-file-uploading-with-angular.markdown

 signature = Base64.strict_encode64(OpenSSL::HMAC.digest(OpenSSL::Digest::Digest.new('sha1'),aws_secret_key,encoded_policy)).gsub('\n','')
 </code></pre>

-Make sure you change the XXXXX to your secret access key and insert your back name in encoded_policy.
+Make sure you change the XXXXX to your secret access key and insert your bucket name in policy_json.
 Save the encoded_policy string and signature that is given.

 ##Change Bucket Permissions
 Next you'll need to add CORS configuration to your bucket permissions.
 Under permissions click edit CORS configuration near add more permissions.
 Add the following to the CORS configuration editor.